What is an environmental attribute in the context of solar PV systems?

 How do I get compensated for exporting excess electricity to the grid?

 Alberta’s Micro-Generation Regulation outlines how micro-generators are compensated by their wire services provider for sending their excess electricity to the grid.
-Generally you receive a bill credit for the power sent to the grid which is compensated at your retail rate.
+Generally you receive an on-bill credit for the power sent to the grid which is compensated at your retail rate.
 This is commonly referred to as net billing.

 QUESTIONS ABOUT MICROGENERATION (SMALL SCALE SOLAR)